catamphetamine/react-styling/README.md

 ### Performance

-In the examples above, `react-styling` transforms style text into a JSON object every time a React component is instantiated.
-Therefore, it happens in the web browser every time a user navigates a page.
+In the examples above, `react-styling` transforms style text into a JSON object every time a React component is instantiated and then it will reuse that JSON style object for all `.render()` calls.
+React component instantiation happens, for example, in a `for ... of` loop or when a user navigates a page.
 I guess the penalty on the performance is negligible in this scenario.
 Yet, if someone wants to play with Babel they can write a Babel plugin (similar to [the one](https://github.com/facebook/relay/blob/master/scripts/babel-relay-plugin/src/getBabelRelayPlugin.js#L105) they use in [Relay](https://facebook.github.io/relay/docs/guides-babel-plugin.html#content)) and submit a Pull Request.

 ### Contributing